MSU-ICER/r-for-hpcc/episodes/rstudio-server-ondemand.Rmd

 In ICER's OnDemand interface, we use RStudio Server instead of just RStudio.
 This is a version of RStudio that runs on compute nodes and opens in your browser.
-Though it is possible to run plain RStudio on the HPCC, the Server version is as it displays more clearly and is easier to copy and paste into.
+Though it is possible to run plain RStudio on the HPCC, we use the Server version is as it displays more clearly and is easier to copy and paste into.

 For the rest of this page, when we refer to "RStudio", we really mean "RStudio Server".